 There’s also creamy avocado, crisp lettuce, zesty lemon juice, and more.

 This bright, colorful dish is a fiber-packed lunch option that’s full of healthy goodness.

 It’s one of those meals that makes you feel more virtuous for eating it.
 Fortunately, it also tastes great.

 These are like a cross between potato latkes and rice cakes, and I am here for it!

-They’re crunchy, veggie-packed treats with fewer than 60 calories per serving, and they make a great on-the-go snack.
+They’re crunchy, veggie-packed treats with fewer than 60 calories per serving, and they make a great on-the-go snack or vegan side dish.

 Best of all, they take just five minutes of prep time and are ready in 20.